Kankoda/LicenseKit/README.md

 LicenseKit helps you protect your software with commercial licenses on all major Apple platforms (iOS, iPadOS, macOS, tvOS and watchOS).

-You can define licenses with code that is compiled into the product binary, read licenses from files that are bundled within the binary or from any accessible URL, validate licenses over web requests, etc.
+You can define licenses with code that is compiled into the product binary, read licenses from files, validate licenses from remote APIs, integrate with services like Gumroad, etc.

-Licenses can specify and validate expiration date, platform (iOS, iPadOS, macOS, watchOS, etc.), bundle ID, tier, specific features, and much more.
+Licenses can specify and validate expiration date, platform (iOS, iPadOS, macOS, watchOS, etc.), bundle ID, tier, environment, features, and much more.

 LicenseKit supports iOS 13, macOS 12, tvOS 13 and watchOS 6.